CharliePoole/statiq-site/input/technical/nunit-2.2.7-release-nunit-version-numbers.md

 ---

 Yaron: Not yet.
 We plan to move to running tests optionally in a separate process first, then to running in remote machines.
-See our <a href="http://nunit.com/nunit/?p=roadmap" rel="nofollow">Roadmap</a> for other future directions.
+See our Roadmap for other future directions.
 >Charlie, Sunday, March 5, 2006

 ---